SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Click here for pictures from my last visits and a few more details on the gardens.

 An alternative is a visit to the Conservatory of Flowers.
-The challenge with this option is that it closes at 4pm.
-It's a great though if you decide to stay longer at the Academy of Sciences and skip the Segway Tour or want to take a quick trip through instead of spending time in the Botanical Gardens.
+It closes a little earlier at 4:30 pm.
+It's closed on Wednesdays.
+It's great though if you decide to stay longer at the Academy of Sciences or want to visit here instead of spending time in the Botanical Gardens.
 Click here for pictures and details on what it's like to visit the Conservatory of Flowers.

 After you finish your visit to the Botanical Gardens, head south out of the park to the Inner Sunset District.
 This local neighborhood is the perfect spot for a great dinner and a couple of drinks.